SHOT Show 2014: The story behind 'Newhall Shooting: A Tactical Analysis'

-“The shooting is described in minute detail,” Mike told me when we met up in Las Vegas.
+“The shooting is described in minute detail,” Wood told me.
 “I had unprecedented access to the files of the detectives who investigated this case, and conducted numerous personal interviews with officers who participated in the gunfight.”

 The Incident Unfolds

-On April 6, 1970, four California Highway Patrolmen were murdered in the town of Newhall (Calif.) in the most deadly law enforcement shooting of that era.
+On April 6, 1970, four California Highway Patrolmen were murdered in the town of Newhall, California, in the most deadly law enforcement shooting of that era.
 That gunfight spurred law enforcement agencies nationwide to review their tactics, training, equipment, and operations.